-Participants are advised to camp at Race HQ and must bring their own tents and camping equipment.
+Participants must camp at Race HQ and must bring their own tents and camping equipment.
 Those travelling by vehicle can arrive from 16:00 onwards.
 Those travelling by rail are advised to arrive into Edale Train Station, where they can be transferred by bus to Race HQ.

 The first stage starts at 07:00 on Saturday morning from Race HQ at Rowter Farm Campsite and covers 75km of stunning countryside trails.
 Travel bags and race holdalls will remain stored at Race HQ and will be available at the campsite upon completion of the stage.

-The second stage is 50km and starts from Race HQ at 08:00 (full race) and 10:00 (single stage).
-Those running the single stage may arrive at Race HQ from 08:30 onwards.
+The second stage is 50km and starts from Race HQ at 08:00.
 Following the race, there will be a prize giving and awards ceremony at Race HQ with food and drinks available to purchase.
+Return bus transfers to Edale Train Station will depart throughout the afternoon.